PEANUTS: a software for the automatic computation of solar neutrino flux and its propagation within Earth: Quick start guide

 Finally, \peanuts allows the possibility to run simple grid scans of the input parameters provided in the \yaml file.
 This can be achieved easily by providing a range of values instead of a single real value for the parameters.
 This range can be provided as \py{[min,max,step]}, where a specific step size is selected, or \py{[min,max]}, where the step will be computed so that a total of 10 samples for the parameter are produced.
 For instance, to scan over the energy between 20 and 100 MeV, with a step of 10 MeV, one could add the following to the \yaml file.

 \begin{lstpy} Energy: [20,100,10] \end{lstpy}

 \peanuts can perform such simplistic grid scans on the neutrino energy (as seen above), as well as on any neutrino parameter ($\Delta m_{21}^2$, $\Delta m_{3l}^2$, $\theta_{12}$, $\theta_{13}$, $\theta_{23}$ and $\delta$)\footnote{Although it is technically possible to specify a range for $\Delta m_{3l}^2$ that includes negative and positive values, we do not recommend doing so, as the meaning of parameter changes from negative to positive (as the ordering of mass eigenstates change), which is statistically inconsistent.
 Hence we recommend scanning negative and positive values separately.}, and on the nadir angle \py{eta}.
+Furthermore, one can scan a parameter in log scale by setting the parameter entry in the \yaml file as \py{[min,max,step,"log"]}, in which case \py{min}, \py{max} and \py{step} are taken to be in log scale too.
 As these are crude grid scans, we do not recommend using this functionality for thorough scans of the full neutrino parameter space.
 For that purpose one should use smart sampling algorithms (see \cite{AbdusSalam:2020rdj}), which can be easily interfaced with \peanuts\footnote{This was used, for instance, in an upcoming global study of neutrino oscillations by the \textsf{GAMBIT} neutrino working group\cite{GAMBITNus}.}.